VFMCS/web-app/README.md

 - `SELECT username FROM users WHERE is_vendor = true;`

 This returns users that are vendors.

+### Access Database with Google Cloud Console
+This method is for developers with access to the Cloud Console.
+- Login to Google Cloud console with vfmcs2022@gmail.com credentials.
+- Open Cloud Shell by clicking the icon at the top right.
+- run: `gcloud sql connect vfmcs-db --database=vfmcs1 --user=[USER]`
+- You may encounter a popup in which case select authorize
+- Enter password

 ### Access Database from Local psql Client without Cloud SQL Proxy